-As of March 31, 2022, the Company has \$2.1 million in letter of credit agreements with a financial institution that are used as collateral for the Company's corporate headquarters' operating lease and the additional facility in South San Francisco that the Company plans to use for corporate offices, laboratories and manufacturing.
+As of September 30, 2022, the Company had \$2.7 million in letter of credit agreements with a financial institution that are used as collateral for the Company's corporate headquarters' operating lease and the additional facility in South San Francisco that the Company plans to use for corporate offices, laboratories and manufacturing.
 The letters of credit automatically renew annually without amendment unless cancelled by the financial institutions within 30 to 60 days of the annual expiration date.